 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!

-Other beaches near Blankenberge:
+Other Popular Beaches near Blankenberge:

 - De Haan – a beach cherished as one of the most attractive beach resorts